 New leaves of lychee are often orange, here photographed in western Taiwan.
 (Photos copyright © by Kaj Halberg)

 The gorgeous white waterlily (Nymphaea alba) has a very wide distribution, found in Europe, North Africa, the Middle East, and parts of Temperate Asia, eastwards to Kashmir, northern India.
-In America, it is replaced by the very similar fragrant waterlily (Nymphaea odorata), which is also widely distributed, from northern Canada through the United States, Mexico, and Central America to northern South America.
+In America, it is replaced by the very similar fragrant waterlily (N. odorata), which is also widely distributed, from northern Canada through the United States, Mexico, and Central America to northern South America.

 Males of the orange-headed gecko (Gonatodes albogularis) are very colourful, whereas the females are greyish.
 This species has a very wide distribution, found in many Caribbean islands, and from Mexico eastwards to northern South America.
 Formerly, it was also present in southern Florida, but this population died out in the 1990s.

 The name weaver ant stems from their nest, which is made by ‘weaving’ together leaves, using larval silk.
 A colony of these ants may include several nests in a single tree, or the nests may be spread over several adjacent trees.
 In one instance, a colony occupied 151 nests, distributed among 12 trees.
 A colony may count up to half a million individuals.
 Each colony has a single queen in one nest, from which her progeny is carried to other nests.
-(Source: en.wikipedia.org/wiki/Oecophylla_smaragdina, with a list of references).
+(Source: en.wikipedia.org/wiki/Oecophylla_smaragdina, with a list of references)